Lesson Ideas and Activities

-With this in mind, we joined forces with a key stage 1 teacher to come up with a collection of engaging and exciting ideas, intended to get children out in the fresh air.
+With this in mind, we joined forces with a key stage 1 teacher to come up with a collection of Outdoor Science Activities and Ideas, intended to get children out in the fresh air.

 In previous blogs, we have explored ways that outdoor play can have a physical benefit in developing key physical skills.